🌋

 We're in the process of setting up a "scaffolding" for our congregation, based around bi-annual gatherings providing a heartbeat focusing the energy and attention.

-We've started with a (quite disorganised) winter gathering in December 2020, and hosted our first "proper" gathering in June 2021.
+We've started with a (quite disorganised) in December 2020, and hosted our first "proper" gathering in June 2021.

 The Summer Gathering was a great success, and we intend to continue with a bi-annual rhythm, moving to Spring + Autumn rather than Summer + Winter, as it fits better to our context.